What is this subject about?

-Diploma course: If you are committed to science but your GCSEs suggest you are more likely to be successful in science BTEC rather than in science A levels, the BTEC course enables progression in science from GCSE, through sixth form, and on into university.
-The BTEC Diploma course in Applied Science, taken as your only science course, enables progression onto a range of biological, biomedical, biochemical, zoological, animal science, forensic science, healthcare, and environmental degree courses at a good many universities, as well as a range of other science-based degrees, including in engineering, via a foundation year.
+Diploma course: The BTEC Diploma course in Applied Science enables progression onto a range of biological, biomedical, biochemical, zoological, animal science, forensic science, healthcare, and environmental degree courses at a number of universities, as well as a range of other science-based degrees, including in engineering, via a foundation year.
 The Diploma course also enables you to qualify and enter a career as a science technician.

 Subsidiary Diploma course: Students taking this course have used the science base to enable them to progress to a wide range of university courses including BSc courses in Sports Science, Sports Therapy, Teaching, Paramedics, Nursing, Radiography, and Equine Science, as well as broader based Foundation degrees in Biomedical Science and Animal Behaviour.
 In combination with one or more A levels from Maths / Physics / Chemistry / Biology a wider range of more specialised science degrees are feasible.
+Students have also used the course to enter science related work and training including an IT apprenticeship at a laboratory and working as support staff in an operating theatre.
 It is also suitable for progression on to higher education in fields not particularly related to science as part of an appropriately chosen overall programme of study.